HedgeDocs/HedgeDocs.github.io/docs/guides/hedgehog-engine/rangers/animation/import-export.md

 Locate the pac file that contains the animations you want to change.
 For this example, we'll use `sonic.pac`.
 First, make sure you create a copy of `sonic.pac` in a folder somewhere so you don't accidentally replace your game files.
 Drag and drop `sonic.pac` onto HedgeArcPack.exe to extract the file into a folder called sonic.

 ### Conversion
-Open sonic.pac and find the animation you want to change.
+Open the `sonic` folder and find the animation you want to change.
 These animation files have the extension `.anm.pxd`.
 For this example I shall use `chr_sonic@boost_loop.anm.pxd`.
 Drag and drop the `.anm.pxd` file onto FrontiersAnimDecompress.exe.
 This will create a new file called `chr_sonic@boost_loop.anm.pxd.outanim`.

 ### Importing the Animation
 Open Blender again, and go to `File`, `Import`, then select `Hedgehog Engine (.model)` and browse for your model file.